Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Introduction

-In this paper, we propose a novel preprocessing strategy aimed at reducing the size of the TSP formulation while preserving the feasibility of the problem.
+In this paper, { we focus on the Euclidian TSP, hence we address the symmetric version of the problem.} We propose a novel preprocessing strategy aimed at reducing the size of the TSP formulation while preserving the feasibility of the problem.
 The method restricts the set of candidate arcs considered in the optimization model by retaining, for each vertex, only a subset of neighboring vertices associated with the lowest travel costs.
 To evaluate the effectiveness of the preprocessing strategy, we solve the resulting TSP formulations using both classical and quantum optimization techniques.
-From the quantum optimization perspective, the proposed approach enables the solution of larger TSP instances than those typically considered in the current quantum optimization literature.
-In particular, thanks to the reduction in the number of candidate arcs introduced by the preprocessing step, we are able to solve TSP instances with up to 15 customers using a quantum optimization approach.
-Most existing studies on quantum TSP focus on very small or artificially generated instances due to the current limitations of quantum hardware and hybrid solvers.
-Moreover, the computational experiments are conducted on benchmark instances commonly used in the literature rather than on artificially generated toy problems.
+From the quantum optimization perspective, the proposed approach enables the {treatment} of larger TSP instances than those typically considered in the current quantum optimization literature.
+In particular, thanks to the reduction in the number of candidate arcs introduced by the preprocessing step, we are able to {handle} TSP instances with up to 15 customers using a quantum optimization approach. {The results indicate an improvement in scalability compared to existing quantum approaches.
+In this context, the aim of this work is not to demonstrate the superiority of quantum optimization over classical methods, but rather to show how the proposed preprocessing strategy reduces the model size and enables current hybrid quantum solvers to handle slightly larger TSP instances than those typically considered in the literature.} Moreover, the computational experiments are conducted on benchmark instances commonly used in the literature rather than on artificially generated toy problems.
 This provides a more realistic evaluation of the potential of quantum optimization methods for routing problems and represents one of the first attempts to address quantum TSP using established benchmark datasets.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem_statement} presents the formal definition of the TSP and its mathematical formulation.
 Section~\ref{sec:caf} introduces the proposed preprocessing method and discusses its theoretical properties and feasibility guarantees.
 Section~\ref{sec:solution_approach} describes the overall solution approach adopted to solve the problem using both classical and quantum optimization techniques.
 Section~\ref{sec:experiments} reports the computational experiments, including a thorough analysis of the results obtained.
 Finally, Section~\ref{sec:conclusions} concludes the paper and outlines possible directions for future research.